askui/askui/docs/versioned_docs/version-0.8.0/general/06-Tutorials/multi-device.md

 ## 6. Conclusion
 Now you should be able to automate multiple devices in the network.
-If you got any issues while following this tutorial, don't hesitate to ask our [Discord Community](https://bit.ly/3T2je6C)!
+If you got any issues while following this tutorial, don't hesitate to ask our [Outverse-Community](https://app.outverse.com/askui/community/home)!